nikhil-lalgudi/Vital-Grid/README.md

 # VitalGrid

-We are building a mobile app that helps organize contacts, email reminders, and call notes into one simple website.
-Gone are the days of messy spreadsheets and nested folder Google drives full of call notes which are unintuitive, difficult to maintain, and full of loopholes.
+We are building a mobile app that enables real-time prevention for amateur sports utilizing a variety of hardware sources

 ## Architecture